top of page

 What should I talk with the publisher about?

-A mentoring session is less about "pitching" songs and more about making a relationship.
+A mentoring session is not about pitching songs; it's about making a relationship.
 Be ready to play some songs, but talk about your career in music, get advice on the challenges you face as a writer or artist and most importantly, get to know this publisher.

 I'm in a duo.
 Can we be in the same mentoring sessions together?